Sue: Hey, it’s… Monty Python man! Write that down, Neil. That’s a good one. Has anyone ever made that connection before?

 Who am I kidding?
 Of course it’s something.
 I’m watching The ****ing Mutants!
-But I don’t want to prejudice her, so I blame post-Christmas ennui for my persistent sighing instead.
+But I don’t want to prejudice her, so I blame post-Christmas ennui instead.

-But it’s when the Doctor and Jo gaze upon the planet Solos from orbit that Sue is reminded of something vitally important.
+When the Doctor and Jo gaze upon the planet Solos, Sue is reminded of something vitally important.

-Sue: Meringue.
-We have to eat that lemon meringue pie in the fridge tomorrow, otherwise it’ll go off.
+Sue: We have to eat that lemon meringue pie in the fridge tomorrow, or it will go off.

-Unfortunately, the Doctor doesn’t know who he should deliver his special package to.
+The Doctor doesn’t know who to deliver his package to.

 Sue: Why didn’t the Time Lords put a name and an address on the football?
 Are they trying to be awkward on purpose?

-The Earth Administrator explains to his militaristic Marshal that Earth has decided to pull out of Solos, and the Solonians will be given their independence.
-The Marshal doesn’t take this news well.
+An Earth Administrator tells his militaristic Marshal that the planet has decided to pull out of Solos, and the Solonians will be granted their independence.
+The Marshal doesn’t take this news very well.

 Sue: This is pretty heavy for the kids.
 The politics, I mean.
-I can see the parallels with apartheid, and the end of the British empire, but would children really be interested in that?
+I can see the parallels with apartheid, and the end of the British Empire, but would children be interested in that?
 I don’t think so.
 The themes are very adult.
 It’s good, though.

 Sue: If you just sit down and shut the **** up, he’ll give it to you!
 This Ky guy is really getting on my nerves.

-But before he can deliver the good news, the Administrator is assassinated by a Solonian.
+However, before he can deliver the good news, the Administrator is assassinated by a Solonian.
 The room is thrown into chaos and Ky runs away.
 He bumps into the Doctor on his way out and the mysterious football begins to open.
-Jo rushes after Ky but he uses her as a human shield when he is fired upon by the Marshal’s men.

 Sue: That wasn’t bad at all.
 Having said that, I always tend to like the first episode because everything is new and interesting.
-Let’s see how I feel when we reach Episode Five.top
+Let’s see how I feel when we reach Episode Five.

-Jo and Ky arrive safely on Solos via a “Star Trek transporter thingy”.
-Ky tells Jo that his people will be very worried about him because he is very, very important.
+Ky tells Jo his people will be worried about him because he’s very, very important.

 Sue: This Ky guy’s ego is out of control.
-But he is very easy on the eye, I’ll give him that.
+But he is very easy on the eye, so I’ll give him a break.
 Jo will set him straight, just you wait and see.
 I’m not mad about what Jo is wearing this week, though.
 It’s too butch.
 She does, however, have lovely eyelashes.
-It must have taken her ages.
+It must have taken her ages to do those.

-As Stubbs and Cotton pursue Ky and Jo across the desolate plains of Solos, Sue spots a fatal flaw in the Overlords’ communications system.
+As Stubbs and Cotton pursue Ky and Jo across the desolate plains of Solos, Sue spots a flaw with the Overlords’ communications system.

 Me: It’s as if we’re watching a Christopher Nolan film.

 Sue: Actually, could he put the mask back on, please?
-He’d sound better with his mask back on.
+He sounds better with his mask on.

-The Marshal takes command of the Skybase.
-He kills the Solonian assassin and then he turns his gun on Varan, the assassin’s father, and a puppet in the Marshal’s machinations.
-But the Marshal’s shot misses and Varan manages to escape.
-He takes refuge in the Skybase’s herbarium.
+The Marshal takes command of the Skybase and kills the Solonian assassin.
+But when he turns his gun on Varan, the Marshal misses and Varan escapes to the Skybase’s herbarium.

-Sue: Are they growing marijuana?
-Actually, that might explain why the guards are so laid back in this story.
+Sue: Are they growing marijuana in there?
+That would explain why the guards are so laid back in this story.

-Sue: I like it when Pertwee gets angry.
+Sue: I like it when Jon Pertwee gets angry.
 He’s a pretty good actor when he’s enraged.
-As long as he’s pointing his anger in the right direction, he’s fine.

 The Doctor and Stubbs end up in the herbarium with Varan.

 Sue: Oh dear, there’s another boom in shot.
 That’s two stories in a row.
-Someone needs to have a quiet word.
+Somebody needs to have a quiet word.
 I’ll be looking for microphones all the time now.

 Sue: You know, this isn’t bad at all.
 I’ve seen a lot worse.
-Why are you looking at me like that?top
+Why are you looking at me like that, Neil?

 The Doctor subdues Varan with the old finger-on-the-chest trick.